In this article:

 Some other suggested benefits of limited whiskey intake include weight loss and improved digestion, but these claims have little to no scientific backing.

+Alcohol should only be consumed in moderation or it to yield any health benefits.
 In simple terms, moderate drinking refers to a balanced level of alcoholic intake at which its advantages outweigh the risks.

 According to the US Department of Agriculture and the 2015–2020 Dietary Guidelines for Americans, men should not consume more than 1–2 drinks a day, whereas women should stick to only a single drink a day.
 (7)